-Other beneficial outcomes.
-A few studies reported additional beneficial outcomes, such as improved quality of life^{155,157,159} or functioning (Appendix D Tables 18 and 19).153 The large trial in general adult populations reported improvement in the mental component scale of the SF-36 but not the physical component, but others generally showed no greater improvement in intervention participants on various other beneficial outcomes.
+A few studies reported additional beneficial outcomes, such as improved quality of life^{163,165,167} or functioning (Appendix D Tables 18 and 19).
+The large trial in general adult populations reported improvement in the mental component scale of the SF-36 but not the physical component, while others generally showed no greater improvement in intervention participants on various other beneficial outcomes.
 None of the trials reported suicide-related outcomes.

-Key Question 1b.
+KQ 1b.
 Does the Effect of Screening Vary By Population Characteristics?

-Two studies (one in general and one in older adults) were limited to persons with untreated, presumably newly identified depression, ^{157,158} and one reported results separately for general adults with newly identified and previously known depression, which was planned a priori.73 In this study, the intervention was only beneficial for those with newly-identified depression.
-Neither of the studies that were entirely limited to those with untreated depression showed a statistically significant benefit or harm, but point estimates were widely discrepant between these two studies suggesting a large potential benefit in general adults (RR, 1.87 [95% CI, 0.74 to 4.73])157 and large potential detrimental effect in older adults (RR, 0.62 [95% CI, 0.39 to 1.01]); complicating interpretation, these studies also varied in screening and intervention approaches and population characteristics.158 For example, the Dutch study showing a potential detrimental effect had fewer low-income individuals (under 20%) than the U.S. study showing large potential benefit (100% below poverty line), but almost half (44%) of the population in the Dutch study had a DSM-IV diagnosis, although none were being treated for depression.
-Finally, as discussed next, studies conducted in the Netherlands appear to differ qualitatively from the rest of the body of evidence and results may reflect a different health care system.
+Two studies (one in general and one in older adults) were limited to persons with untreated, presumably newly-identified depression, ^{165,166} and one reported results separately for general adults with newly-identified and previously-known depression, which was planned a priori.
+73 In this study, the intervention was only beneficial for those with newly-identified depression.
+Neither of the studies that were entirely limited to those with untreated depression showed a statistically significant benefit or harm, but point estimates were widely discrepant between these two studies, suggesting a large potential benefit in general adults (RR, 1.87 [95% CI, 0.74 to 4.73])165 and a large potential detrimental effect in older adults (RR, 0.62 [95% CI, 0.39 to 1.01]); complicating interpretation, these studies also varied in screening and intervention approaches and population characteristics.
+166 For example, the Dutch study showing a potential detrimental effect had fewer low-income individuals (<20%) than the U.S. study showing large potential benefit (100% below poverty line), but almost half (44%) of the population in the Dutch study had a DSM-IV diagnosis, although none were being treated for depression.
+Finally, as discussed next, studies conducted in the Netherlands appear to differ qualitatively from the rest of the body of evidence, and results may reflect a different health care system.

-One study reported effects in separate subgroups by age158 and one study did so by race/ethnicity.155 There was some suggestion that benefits were greater in African-American and Latino populations than in European-Americans; however, data were limited to a single study.
+One study reported effects in separate subgroups by age166 and one study did so by race/ethnicity.
+There was some suggestion that benefits were greater in African American and Latino populations than in European Americans; however, data were limited to a single study.
 Evidence was even more limited or completely absent to evaluate differential effects on age, sex, and comorbid conditions.

-Key Question 2.
+KQ 2.
 What Are the Harms Associated With Primary Care Depression Screening Programs in the General Adult Population, Including Older Adults?

-One KQ1 trial reported that no adverse events were attributable to the intervention; however, this was only reported for the subset with newly-identified depression.73 None of the other KQ1 trials reported on harms, and we found no additional studies addressing harms of screening beyond the trials included for KQ1 and KQ1a.
+One KQ 1a trial reported that no adverse events were attributable to the intervention; however, this was only reported for the subset with newly-identified depression.
+None of the other KQ 1/KQ 1a trials reported on harms, and we found no additional studies addressing harms of screening beyond the trials included for KQ 1 and KQ 1a.